Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 Biltong for snacking while the fire settles

-These are the small details that turn a BBQ into a real braai.
+These small details transform a BBQ into a real braai, enhancing the overall experience.

 Why Braai Means So Much to South Africans